What problem is X-Margin solving and for who?

 We integrate with venues where users trade OTC (e.g. electronic platforms to execute OTC trades) and allow them to reliably offset amongst each other.
 X-Margin can effectively act as a Clearing House for OTC trades, without needing to be the Central Counterparty (CCP).

 We also have the ability to add exchanges.
 Whilst it is not in the incentives to forgo control of funds, exchanges can get significantly more volume and liquidity on their platform in an increasingly competitive landscape.
 For example, OTC traders who want to hedge on exchange will be able to now get netting if an exchange signs up to this.
+We are partnering with three exchanges and counting – Quedex Exchange, Qume, and Sparrow Exchange, and are looking to add many more to our network.

 What happens if a user’s margin usage increases?